 Like Signal and WhatsApp, Telegram lets users link their phone number to a Telegram account to send fast, encrypted messaging over the internet, with client-server encryption for standard chats.

-But unlike other encrypted messaging apps, end-to-end encryption is not enabled by default on Telegram.
+However, end-to-end encryption is not enabled by default on Telegram.
 To get it, you'll have to switch to a Secret Chat mode.
 You can set messages to self-destruct, share videos and documents and participate in group chats of up to 200,000 users.
 (Yes, Telegram really does support group chats that large.)
+However, chats with more than two participants won't be end-to-end encrypted.

 A caveat?
 Telegram uses its own custom MTProto encryption rather than a more proven system.
-And the consensus among information-security experts is that aside from its group chats, Telegram isn't very secure.
-Handle with care.
+The consensus among information-security experts is that aside from its group chats, Telegram may not be very secure, although the FBI doesn't seem to have figured out a way to break in.

 5. Silent Phone (Android, iOS: $9.95 per month)